Ankush1992/Ankush1992.github.io/_posts/2017-04-30-frequency-capping-redis.md

 ---

 Frequency capping is a very important concept in digital advertising.
-Simply put, frequency capping is a strict upper bound for an ad that can be shown to a specific user over a period of time.
-The period of time can be daily (24 hour period), weekly or monthly.
-For instance, think of an ad with its daily cap set to 5 and monthly cap set to 20.
+Simply put, frequency cap is a strict upper bound for an ad-banner that can be shown to a specific user over a period of time.
+The time period can be daily (24 hour period), weekly or monthly.
+For instance, think of an ad-banner with its daily cap set to 5 and monthly cap set to 20.
 This means that a user with id 1234 should not see this particular ad more than 5 times a day and 20 times a month.
 For this tutorial, we will consider daily and monthly capping.

 Whenever an impression is generated, the ad-server receives an impression request, which is a simple HTTP request with the user id stored in a cookie.
 To ensure that the user hasn't exceeded the capping limit, the ad server must compute the number of times the ad has been shown to this user on a daily, weekly and monthly basis for every request.
 Imagine that for a second.
 If an ad server gets 10000 req per second, it must calculate the daily and monthly count for this ad to this user <em> ON EVERY REQUEST
 </em>.
 Fortunately, we have the right candidate for this sort of job.
 Redis!